Andrei-Aksionov/nanoGPTplus/README.md

 It will run all test.
 For now only smoke tests are implemented.

-If one want to see also standard output in pytest logs (for example for tests of training):
+If one wants to see also standard output in pytest logs (for example for tests of training):

 ```sh
 pytest --include=sys